Beech Bark Canker

 Red perithecia of Neonectria form on the older cankers produce acsi and ascospores.

-As the disease progresses, more cankers develop and cankers get bigger.
+As the disease progresses, more cankers develop and coalesce.
 Beech bark disease eventually kills the tree.